 Prior to joining the E4E team in 2014, Januka worked for Saathi, an NGO in Nepal as Kitchen Helper.
 Before that she was a Tempo (auto-rickshaw) driver and drove that for more than two years in Kathmandu.

-School Coordinators (SCs) are graduated Little Sisters who choose to mentor and monitor progress for groups of 30-90 or more younger Little Sisters in E4E partner schools.
-SCs play a critical role in E4E work, checking in with each girl regarding her academic performance, home and family situation, and general well-being.
+Coordinating Mentors (CMs) are graduated Little Sisters who choose to mentor and monitor progress for groups of 30-90 or more younger Little Sisters in E4E partner schools.
+CMs play a critical role in E4E work, checking in with each girl regarding her academic performance, home and family situation, and general well-being.
 In areas where we do not have any graduates, we rely on local women, typically social workers or NGO employees, whom we call Contact Persons (CPs).
-Together, School Coordinators and Contact Persons are our “foot soldiers”, the eyes and ears (and arms and legs) of what we do on a daily basis.
+Together, Coordinating Mentors and Contact Persons are our “foot soldiers”, the eyes and ears (and arms and legs) of what we do on a daily basis.
 It is only thanks to their hard work and caring that a small permanent staff in Kathmandu can so effectively oversee the education of over 2,000+ Little Sisters throughout Nepal.

 Amy joined Little Sisters Fund in 2020.
 Amy has over 20 years of experience in non-profit marketing and management.
 She has worked as a small business development consultant, an educational mentoring and tutoring coordinator, and as a marketing specialist for a rural healthcare system.
 She brings a thorough understanding of content marketing, graphic design, policy development, business planning and analytics as well as a passion for increasing education and decreasing poverty.

 Amy lives in Harlan, Iowa with her husband and two daughters.
 She is active in community organizations and enjoys reading and supporting her children in their many activities.
 Amy has a B.A. in International Business from Cornell College.

 Education for Empowerment Program is governed by boards of directors in both the USA and Nepal.
 In Nepal, Little Sisters Fund works as Education for Empowerment Program (E4E) under the aegis of the Nepal registered non-profit organization, Center for Democracy and Development (CDD).
 Both organizations are governed by boards of directors.